caiks/WBOT02/README.md

 Note that the contour map entropy limit is different in *model* 88 versus *model* 82 because of the *32-valency*, so there are fewer areas where the map is not calculated.

+###### Scanned 2-level models

 TODO -scanned 2-level

 randomised models 82 and 88 have low multipliers but they are still too high to obtain long paths

 Now we wish to move to scanning modes.
 Contrary to earlier ideas about offline processsing, we can scan without having to have 25+1 model applications at each cell by tiling underlying, possibly with several offset tile sets, over the scan area and then do the higher level with these tile sets.
 Now the scan will require only 1-2 model applications per cell.
 We will also cover much larger scan areas.
 The downside is that we will be below maximal path lengths sometimes, but this should be less of a problem with the evident convolution (which implies a lot of duplicated model at small translations), although there are still disconinutities in the map.
 Also, offline record sets are unmanagably large, although randomising is an advantage at the substrate.
 We will handle the the additional load due to the higher scan multiple and the multi-scale by having asynchronous image capture from video in a actor004 which will be similar to actor003 and modeller001.
 Also, there is an advantage to centering when scanning to improve burstiness and ultimately we need it for the 3-level temporaral or saccade-sequence features of 3-level which will use slice topology.
 So we have random for 1-level, centered scanning search for 2-level, and topology search for 3-level.
 With scanning we are hoping to see long enough paths to see high-frequency features in the examples and similar features spread over only a few hotspots (we can test this by moving an image horizontally/vertically and by scaling), i.e. a sparsity of hotspots implying a degree of 'convolution' between hotspots.

+1-level model 61/73 representations are better than 2-level models 89 or 90 for contour005.
+Could the entropy threshold be causing the model to grow in dull places?
+Should the scan be every 2 cells instead of 4?
+(Need 4x scan compute.)

 TODO - future developments -